bseltz-cohesity/scripts/powershell/cloneSQL/README.md

 * -targetServer (optional - SQL Server to attach clone to, defaults to same as sourceServer)
 * -targetDB (optional - target Database Name - defaults to same as source)
 * -targetInstance (optional - name of SQL instance on targetServer, defaults to MSSQLSERVER)
+* -logTime (optional - point in time to replay the logs to - if omitted will default to time of latest DB backup)
+* -wait (wait for completion and report end status)

 ## Components